RazvanAnisia/accommodations/README.md

 ### Live version

-Live version is currently available at: [here](https://5d9e553e6267f2c5420236de--flamboyant-stonebraker-c27b81.netlify.com/) thanks to Netlify.
+Live version is currently available at: [here](https://5d9e553e6267f2c5420236de--flamboyant-stonebraker-c27b81.netlify.com/) and has built in CI thanks to Netlify.